starpeace-project/starpeace-client-website/README.md

 ## Contributing

-starpeace-website-client welcomes all contributions, from developer to designer to translator to play-tester; please let us know if you'd like to get involved!
+starpeace-website-client welcomes all contributions: development, game design, translations, or play-testing; please let us know if you'd like to get involved!
 Please [join Discord chatroom](https://discord.gg/TF9Bmsj) and [read the contributing guide](./CONTRIBUTING.md) to learn more.

 ## Build and Deployment